panzerdp/dmitripavlutin.com/posts/016-let-hoisting/index.md

 Because the declaration and initialization phases are decoupled, hoisting is not valid for a `let` variable (including for `const` and `class`).
 Before initialization, the variable is in temporal dead zone and is not accessible.

-To keep the variables declaration smooth, these tips are recommended:
+To keep the variables declaration smooth, these tips are
 * Declare, initialize and then use variables.
 This flow is correct and easy to follow.
 * Keep the variables as hidden as possible.
 The less variables are exposed, the more modular your code becomes.